The formula for cool profile pictures is flattering angles, expressions, lighting, and poses.

 It should take you around 5-10 minutes to set up your camera.

-1. Find a Safe and Well-Lit Location
+6. Find a Well-Lit Location

 This can be a shaded area in a park, a room on a bright day, or any other place that has good lighting.
 And makes you feel comfortable.